 So, how do we hear Him?

-In this post I am going to share my experience and training.
-I have done a ton of research and will share my "go to" resource that I would give my clients.
+In this post, I am going to share my experience and training.
+I have done a ton of research and will share my "go-to" resource that I would give my clients.

-Let's start with answering a different question.
+Let's start by answering a different question.

 Does God speak to us today?

 He speaks to us in many ways.
 Have you ever read a bible verse that you have read a million times only to have it speak to you in a different way?
 Almost like you had never read it before?
-Or you are going through a tough time and a song comes on the radio that empathizes, or gives you what you need in that moment?
+Or you are going through a tough time and a song comes on the radio that empathizes, or gives you what you need at that moment?

 What about the friend that shares a story with you that you needed to hear to help in your current situation?
 Or the sermon that so strongly resonates, you know the pastor wrote it just for you.